azzeloof/osj/README.md

 # OpenJewelry

-This is a Django project designed to be an online repository for opne-source jewelry designs.
+This is a Django project designed to be an online repository for open-source jewelry designs.
 It is very much a work in progress.

 ## Deployment Notes
 - Clone the repo